Parade, events honor Martin Luther King Jr.

 More Headlines

-In St. Augustine, there will be a walk from St Paul's AME Church and along MLK Avenue at 11:45 a.m.
+In St. Augustine, there was a procession from St Paul's AME Church and along MLK Avenue at 11:45 a.m.
 It will interrupt traffic for about 15 minutes.

 WJXT and United Way are honoring King with a Day of Service, beginning at an 8 a.m. kickoff at with an 8 a.m. rally at Edward Waters College gymnasium.
 Work projects begin at 9 a.m.